Abhi17Rj/Data-Structures/1. Introduction to Data Structures/README.md

 Data Structures can be defined a way for organising and storing data so that it can be used efficiently.

 ## Need of Data Structures
--> It provides different ways of data organisation in different data structures based on requirement. \n -> It is used to increase the efficiency of operations to be performed on Data.
+-> It provides different ways of data organisation in different data structures based on requirement.
+-> It is used to increase the efficiency of operations to be performed on Data.

 -> Used to handle large amount of data effectively.

 ## Advantages of Data Structures